Here’s How To Get Through with Pregnancy and Delivery in the COVID Times

-We are going to be brutally honest with you: going through with pregnancy, delivery and post-natal care was not easily accessible during the regular times, and it will certainly not get easier in this period.
-A large portion of healthcare resources have been diverted to accommodate coronavirus patients, so you can easily get frustrated while trying to get some attention drawn to your baby bump.
+We are going to be brutally honest with you: planning a pregnancy and going through delivery and post-natal care was not the easiest of feats during “normal times”, and it will certainly not get easier in this period.
+However, if you’re thinking about starting a family with the help of fertility treatments, there’s bright hope for the future!
+You can consider options like home insemination, which is a fertility treatment procedure that you can do on your own, and in the comfort of your home without the need to visit a doctor’s office!
+Because a large portion of healthcare resources have been diverted to accommodate coronavirus patients, it’s only natural that you feel frustrated while trying to get some attention drawn to your baby bump.
 Here are a few tips to help you get through this without unnecessary struggle:

 CONSIDER A HOME BIRTH